Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_settings.md

     * **Self signup** - indicates whether a user can signup for the Marketplace:

-        * **Disallow** - nobody can signup to the Marketplace and only Administrator can invite users to ths Marketplace.
+        * **Disallow** - self-signup is disabled and only Administrators can invite users into the Marketplace.
         * **Allow** - anyone can signup to the Marketplace and register their own account.
-They will receive and email to activate their account.

     * **Terms and Conditions** - enable **Require acceptance of Terms & Conditions** to require users to acknowledge the Terms & Conditions the first time they navigate to the Marketplace.
 Otherwise, acknowledgement is never required.